RetroDECK/ES-DE/FAQ.md

 ## How do I exit back from the emulators to ES-DE?

 This is related to the previous question, ES-DE does not perform any emulator configuration or general system configuration.
 So you would either need to configure an exit button combination inside your emulator, or use a third party tool to map for instance Alt + F4 or Command + Q to a certain button combination on your controller.
-With that said, the plan is to add a section to the user guide on how to configure such third party tools.
 If you use RetroArch then it's easy to setup a button combination to exit back to ES-DE, which will apply to all cores.
 Refer to the RetroArch documentation or their support channels on how to accomplish this.

 ## How do I add more themes?

-Most RetroPie EmulationStation theme sets will work with ES-DE, and there are numerous resources online where to find these.
+Most RetroPie EmulationStation theme sets will work with ES-DE, and there are numerous resources online on where to find these.
 How to install them is described in the _Themes_ section of the [User guide](USERGUIDE.md#themes).
 Just be aware that some of these themes do not include support for modern systems like PlayStation 3 and Nintendo Switch so those platforms may look a bit ugly depending on how the theme is written.

 ## The themes I've added don't seem to work, what's wrong?